Transfer Credit: CSU; UC

 Theories, philosophies and concepts related to the role expectations of the enforcement officer.
 Emphasis on patrol, and public service responsibilities, and their relationship to the administration of justice system.
 Total of 54 hours lecture.

-History, ideology, and tactics used by foreign and domestic terrorist organizations.
-The United States response to the terrorist threat, countermeasures to prevent or mitigate and recover from acts of terrorism.
-Case studies of previous terrorist attacks; a working knowledge of weapons of mass destruction; a study of the religious, social, and political paradigms which motivate global terrorism and the impact on American law enforcement.
+History, ideology, and tactics used by foreign and domestic terrorist organizations; the law enforcement response to the threat of terrorism, including countermeasures; the study of previous cases to prevent or mitigate acts of terrorism; knowledge of weapons of mass destruction; a study of the religious, social, and political paradigms which motivate global terrorism and the impact on American law enforcement.
 Total of 54 hours lecture.